Detailed content of our market study

 3.1 Two categories of players structure the market

-The market for kosher foodsis mostly concentratedconcentrated around two types of actors.The first is made up of specialized kosher food players, who are positioned exclusively on kosher foods The second type is made up of food giants, whose offer is very diversified.
+The market for kosher foodsmarket is mostlyconcentrated around two types of player.The first is made up of specialized kosher food players, positioned exclusively on kosher foods.
+The second are the food giants, whose offer is highly diversified.

 Source: ****

-3.2 Meat and Kosher meat production in France
+3.2 Meat and kosher meat production in France

-Figures from Interbev, FranceAgrimer and Ifop Edition relayed byLsa Conso, and theCNE, show that France occupies a place of first order in the European meat market:
+Figures from Interbev, FranceAgrimer and Ifop Edition, relayed by Lsa Conso, and the CNE, show that France occupies a leading position in the European meat market:

-3.3 Distribution mainly captured by specialized stores
+3.3 Distribution mainly captured by specialist retailers

 There are five main sales channels for kosher foods:

-Large and medium-sized stores, such as Système U, Carrefour, Auchan, and Leclerc Thespecialized storessuch as Espace Casher,Hypercacher Specialized butcher shops Online stores, such as Gros Kash, AuCasher, CacherShop Restaurants, whether exclusively kosher(***)
+Supermarkets and hypermarkets, such as Système U, Carrefour, Auchan and Leclerc Thespecialty storessuch as Espace Casher,Hypercacher Specialized butchers Online stores, e.g. Gros Kash, AuCasher, CacherShop Catering, whether exclusively kosher restaurants(***).

-In fact, the Jewish community seems to go mainly to specialized kosher stores for the wider choice of products and the assurance of finding kosher-compliant products[***].
+In fact, the Jewish community seems to turn mainly to specialized kosher stores for the wider choice of products and the assurance of finding kosher-compliant products[***].
 The following table shows the number of kosher-certified establishments by type of business in France.

 Source: ****